openebs/openebs/k8s/demo/mongodb/README.md

 # Running mongodb statefulset on OpenEBS

-This tutorial provides instructions on how to run a mongodb statefulset on OpenEBS storage in a kubernetes cluster.
+This tutorial provides detailed instructions to perform the following tasks :

+- Run a mongodb statefulset on OpenEBS storage in a Kubernetes cluster
-It also provides steps to generate a standard OLTP load on the database using a custom sysbench tool and test the data replication across the mongodb instances.
+- Generate standard OLTP load on mongodb using a custom sysbench tool
+- Test the data replication across the mongodb instances.

-## Pre-requisites
+## Prerequisites

-Pre-requisites include the following:
+Prerequisites include the following:

-- A fully configured kubernetes cluster (versions 1.6.3/4/6 & 1.7.0 have been tested) with K8S master and at least one K8S node.
+- A fully configured Kubernetes cluster (versions 1.6.3/4/6,1.7.0 & 1.7.5 have been tested) with K8S master and at least one K8S node.
-This maybe created on cloud platforms like GKE, on-premise virtual machines (vagrant/VMware/Hyper-V) or bare-metal boxes
+This maybe created on cloud platforms like GKE, on-premise virtual machines (vagrant/VMware/Hyper-V) or baremetal boxes

   Note:

-  - It is recommended to use a 3-node cluster, with one master and two nodes, as this will aid creation of storage replicas on separate nodes.
-This is especially helpful to maintain redundancy and data availability.
+  - OpenEBS recommends using a 3-node cluster, with one master and two nodes, as this will aid creation of storage replicas on separate nodes.
+This is helpful to maintain redundancy and data availability.

     ```
-    karthik@MayaMaster:~$ kubectl get nodes
+    test@MayaMaster:~$ kubectl get nodes
     NAME         STATUS    AGE       VERSION
     mayahost01   Ready     18h       v1.6.3
     mayahost02   Ready     18h       v1.6.3
     mayamaster   Ready     18h       v1.6.3
     ```

-- Sufficient resources on the minions to host the openebs storage pods & application pods.
-This includes sufficient disk space, as, in this example, physical storage for the volume containers shall be carved out from the local storage
+- Sufficient resources on the nodes to host the OpenEBS storage pods and application pods.
+This includes sufficient disk space, as, in this example, physical storage for the volume containers will be carved out from the local storage

-- iSCSI support on the minions.
-This is needed to be able to consume the iSCSI target exposed by the openebs volume container (i.e., VSM).
+- iSCSI support on the nodes.
+This is required to consume the iSCSI target exposed by the OpenEBS volume container.
-In ubuntu, the iSCSI initiator can be installed using the procedure below :
+In ubuntu, the iSCSI initiator can be installed using the following procedure :

   ```
   sudo apt-get update